antvis/G2/site/docs/manual/FAQ/index.en.md

 **Cause Analysis**

-State configuration not taking effect usually has the following reasons:
+When the syntax is correct, State configuration not taking effect usually has the following reasons:

 1. **Incorrect configuration hierarchy**: State configuration propagation mechanism has limitations, especially with multiple Marks
 2. **Missing interaction plugins**: State needs to work with corresponding interaction plugins to take effect
-3. **Improper configuration position**: State configured at wrong hierarchy level

 **Solutions**